Dmum303/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

-### Knowledge Acquisition and training

-I am able to quickly understanding and learn complex information, I have been a point of contact within team for knowledge, able to effectively communicate learned infomation.

 ## Education